CARE International

 CARE (Cooperative for Assistance and Relief Everywhere, formerly Cooperative for American Remittances to Europe) is a major international humanitarian agency delivering emergency relief and long-term international development projects.
 Founded in 1945, CARE is nonsectarian, impartial, and non-governmental.
 It is one of the largest and oldest humanitarian aid organizations focused on fighting global poverty.
 In 2019, CARE reported working in 104 countries, supporting 1,349 poverty-fighting projects and humanitarian aid projects, and reaching over 92.3 million people directly and 433.3 million people indirectly.

 CARE's programmes in the developing world address a broad range of topics including emergency response, food security, water and sanitation, economic development, climate change, agriculture, education, and health.
 CARE also advocates at the local, national, and international levels for policy change and the rights of poor people.
 Within each of these areas, CARE focuses on empowering and meeting the needs of women and girls and promoting gender equality.

-CARE International is a confederation of fourteen CARE National Members, each of which is registered as an autonomous non-profit non-governmental organization in its own country, and four affiliate members.
+CARE International is a confederation of eighteen CARE national members, each of which is registered as an autonomous non-profit non-governmental organization in its own country, two candidate members and one affiliate member.